The title of this post is thanks to Jessica Lynn Rose (@jesslynnrose an American tweeter in the UK).

 I adapted my approach and began my foray with comments on article links – adding specific words of endorsement and encouragement to something I found particularly important or touching or amusing.
 I figured this had dual benefits: others might be more inclined to check out the article AND the author would know what particular aspect of the work had been impactful – at least what had been impactful to me.
 This seemed a much more useful and proactive contribution than the Favorite.

 Eventually, I ventured into direct replies to attempt to join a conversation thread.
 Sometimes I felt I wanted to be encouraging to the poster; other times I ventured a piece of information that the poster did not seem to have.
 I did tread lightly – probably deleting more than half of my replies before ever hitting Send.
 It seemed this was where misunderstandings and miscommunications could so easily occur.
 My reply might be seen as patronizing – providing information that the poster was already fully aware of; my encouragement might come across as patronizing; my comment might take the discussion in a direction that the poster hadn’t intended.
-Nevertheless, I persevered and ventured forth.
+Nevertheless, I persevered and ventured forth, carrying on a range of insightful and practical conversations.

 Then, on 24 July 2015 – just before my birthday, I hit the follow limit.
 Oh,the tyranny of the FOLLOW LIMIT.